Common Water Damage Signs: My Air Conditioner’s Leaking! Banner

 Water Damage Leads to Mold Damage

-Window units are very helpful for cooling down a room, but you shouldn’t have to sacrifice the safety and security of your windows and overall environment.
+Window units are very helpful for cooling down a room, but you shouldn’t have to sacrifice the safety and security of your windows and the overall environment.
 Mold can grow very easily if there isn’t a proper seal on the windows.
-Often, we find mold underneath carpet, even if the area isn’t currently wet!
+Often, we find mold underneath the carpet, even if the area isn’t currently wet!
 Yes, areas can dry eventually over time, but you’re left with more damage than when the water damage started.